zhao-center/hexo-theme-yin/examples/post.example.md

   # Check those links for more details:
   # https://creativecommons.org/choose/
   # https://creativecommons.org/licenses/
-  # YOU CAN ALSO SET THIS GLOBALLY
+  # YOU CAN ALSO SET THIS IN THE THEME CONFIG
 ---

 Post contents here ...